 What can you serve with this gooseberry cobbler?

 You can eat this cobbler just as it is with no accompaniments.
 However, I love to eat it with a little vanilla ice cream, custard or natural yogurt.
-It you like cream then it's also great served with whipped or pouring cream.
+If you like cream then it's also great served with whipped or pouring cream.

 Storing and reheating the leftovers